Preschool Obesity Declines: Your Role in Curbing the Epidemic

 - Sleep Patterns: Preschoolers need 11–14 hours of sleep a day, including naps and nighttime sleep.
 Children who get more rest are generally taller.

 Although we are making strides in eradicating childhood obesity, there is still more that can be done.
 Nannies have a special role in the health and development of the children in their care and can help in reducing obesity risks of preschoolers in a number of ways, such as by maintaining daily food plans.
 These plans show what and how much your charge should eat to meet his or her individual caloric and nutritional needs.
 You can download a sample daily food plan at ChooseMyPlate.gov.
 Daily food plans are based on average needs by age and activity level.
 A preschooler’s food needs also depend on how fast he or she is growing.
 Use the plan as a general guide to help you feed your preschool charge.

 - Offer different foods from day to day.
 Encourage the child to choose from a variety of foods, like strawberries one day and mangoes the next.
 Limit intake of junk foods, like ice cream and candy.

 - Serve foods in small portions at scheduled meals and snacks.

 - Choose healthy snacks for your preschool charge, like veggie sticks and a light dip.

 - Beverages count too.
 Make smart beverage choices.
 Avoid sugary soft drinks and juices.

 Do not be concerned if the preschooler does not eat the exact amounts suggested by the plan.
 Each child's needs may differ from the average, and appetites can vary from day to day.
 Try to balance the amounts over a few days or a week.
-Check the table to find the right calorie level for your charge and then choose healthy meals and snacks for that calorie level.
+Check this table to find the right calorie level for your charge and then choose healthy meals and snacks for that calorie level.